Pedro-Viictor/Pedro-Kefas/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=a87f50&size=35&center=true&vCenter=true&width=1000&lines=HELLO,+WORLD!+MY+NAME+is+Pedro+Victor;I'm+21+years+old;I'm+from+Brazil;I'm+a+web+development+student;Fique+à+vontade!+:%29)](https://git.io/typing-svg)

-- 👨‍💻 Sou estudante de desenvolvimento Web voltado para o front-end.
-Minhas tecnologias são HTML5, CSS3, Sass/Scss, JavaScript e React JS.
-Pretendo aprender futuramente Golang como linguagem de programação para usar no back-end.
+- 👨‍💻 Hi!
+How are you?
+I am fine!
+I'm web development student focused on the front-end.
+My hard skills are HTML5, CSS3, Sass/Scss, JavaScript e React JS.
+I intend to learn Golang as a back-end language in the future.
-- 🎮 Curto jogar vários jogos, então podem me chamar para algum game entrando no meu Servidor de Discord :)
+- I live in Brazil and speak Portuguese.
+My English and Russian language is beginner.
+- 🎮 I like fps games like Valorant and Counter-Strike.

 ### Redes Sociais (Links):
 <div align="center">